michaeljklein/sd-prompt-pinning/README.md

 #### Debugging

++ Keep `Batch count` at `1` for best results: increasing `lambda_` has a similar effect (it's the number of batches per individual in a generation) and lets the CMA algorithm see more data points.
++ A sufficiently-large sample is required _per attempt_.
+  For many cases, `8-16` images are likely sufficient, but assuming efficiency of “perfect” binary search, it will require around `3*num_tokens` steps to converge, or `3*num_tokens*batch_size` images.
+  * By the way, binary search is about as efficient as Stable Diffusion: a few manual experiments showed that `2^steps` is approximately `bits_of_output` for "good" convergence, at least with `DPM++ SDE Karras`.
 - Upper right graph of `cma_plot.png` shows divergence
   + It's likely that it's not sampling "wide" enough, or is way too wide:
     * If way too wide, try lowering the initial population radius and STD